 The Snakeman Raymond Hoser

-The snakeman's experience is seen in the published papers in peer reviewed and other journals, books and similar and then of course how frequently they are cited as definitive by others in their own publications, as well as such things as species of reptiles discovered and named, other new discoveries and the like.
-The snakeman's record exceeds that of all other Australian herpetologists.
+The snakeman's experience is seen in the over 300 published major scientific papers and monographs in peer reviewed and other journals spanning 4 decades, 9 major books, contributions to numerous other books and then of course how frequently they are cited as definitive by others in their own publications, as well as such things as species of reptiles discovered and named, other new discoveries and the like.
+The snakeman's record easily exceeds that of all other living herpetologists on the planet.

-The snake man's CV so to speak follows.
-However it is only a brief summary of the snakeman's CV at that.
+The snake man Raymond Hoser, has an unrivalled CV as follows.
+However this is only a brief summary of the snakeman's CV at that.
 But most importantly it is all easily verified.

 Be generous if you want and say you accept tabloid news clips.
 Try getting something more than 20 years old.
 You won't get that from any Snakebusters competitors, but you will from us!

 Here's a brief rundown of the snake man Raymond Hoser's reptile qualifications.